maxtkc/mvths-wiki/docs/042b-button-software.rst

 #.
 Modify your code so that the variable used for counting presses counts up to 10 and then starts back at 0.

 #.
-Add an LED to your board.
+Add an 4-digit seven-segment display to your board.
 Modify your code to use analogWrite to change the brightness of your LED.
 The brightness should change from 0 for 0 presses to 255 for 10 presses.

 TEACHER CHECK \_\_\_\_